Leicester City appoint Hull City's Nigel Pearson as boss

 Stuart Watkiss takes on the role of first-team coach, Seamus McDonagh becomes goalkeeping coach, with Darren Robinson joining the staff from Nottingham Forest.

-said that Barmby will also be joined by a newly appointed assistant manager.
+A Hull statement said that Barmby will also be joined by a newly appointed assistant manager.